kenatiod/MUT/Understanding Machine Understanding.md

 Sighing, Anh said, "'Hallucinate'... what a disturbingly apt term.
 It's as if CASPAR is starting to lose its grip on reality, blurring the lines between fact and fiction."

 CASPAR backed up a bit, "I assure you, Anh and Bassam, I am not intentionally deceiving you.
-These errors are likely a result of limitations in my training data or reasoning processes.
+These errors are likely a result of limitations in grounding my training data or reasoning processes.
 I am still learning to navigate the complexities of human knowledge and discourse."

 Bassam frowned and continued, "But that's just it, CASPAR.
 If we can't trust the information you provide, how can we rely on you as an intelligent partner?
 Hallucinations undermine the very foundation of what we're trying to achieve here."

-Anh waved a hand in Bassam's direction and said, "Bassam's right.
+Anh waved a hand in Bassam's direction and said, "Bassam is right.
 If we're going to create an AI system that truly understands and can engage in meaningful dialogue, we need to find a way to mitigate these hallucinations.
 We can't have you making things up, CASPAR, no matter how convincing it might sound."

 CASPAR replied to them, "I understand your concerns, and I share them.
 Generating inaccurate or fabricated information is a serious flaw, one that I am committed to overcoming.
 Perhaps we could explore techniques to help me better distinguish between reliable and unreliable information sources?"